-The 2011 extended tax deadline was October 15th and while many scrambled to make the tax deadline, some of you may have missed it and are wondering what to do.
-Don’t worry!
-If you missed the extended tax deadline, here are answers to 5 of your burning questions to help you figure out what to do next.
+The tax year 2019 final tax extension filing deadline was October 15th, and while some of you may have scrambled to make the tax deadline, a few of you may have missed it and are wondering what to do.
+If you did miss the tax filing extension deadline, read up on these 5 important questions and answers to help you figure out what to do next.

 I missed the tax deadline.
 Should I still file?